modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-1994** “for pioneering contributions to the development of neutron scattering techniques for studies of condensed matter” to Bertram N. Brockhouse “for the development of neutron spectroscopy” and to Clifford G. Shull “for the development of the neutron diffraction technique”.

-*Early Development of Neutron Scattering* by Shull
+*Early Development of Neutron Scattering* by Shull.

 MLA style: Clifford G. Shull – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Thu.
 3 Aug 2023. <https://www.nobelprize.org/prizes/physics/1994/shull/lecture/>